-(iii) Activities occurring during observation including equipment being used and its purpose, and approximate distance to ringed seal(s);
+(iii) Activities occurring during observation, including equipment being used and its purpose, and approximate distance to ringed seal(s);

-- (iv) Actions taken to mitigate effects of interaction emphasizing: (A) Which BMPs were successful; (B) which BMPs may need to be improved to reduce interactions with ringed seals; (C) the effectiveness and practicality of implementing BMPs; (D) any issues or concerns regarding implementation of BMPs; and (E) potential effects of interactions based on observation data; - (v) Proposed updates (if any) to the NMFS-approved Wildlife Management Plan(s) or the ice-road BMPs; - (vi) Reports should be able to be queried for information; - (3) Hilcorp must submit a final 5-year comprehensive summary report to
+(iv) Actions taken to mitigate the effects of interaction, emphasizing: which BMPs were successful; which BMPs may need to be improved to reduce interactions with ringed seals; the effectiveness and practicality of implementing BMPs; any issues or concerns regarding implementation of BMPs; and potential effects of interactions based on observation data;

+(v) Proposed updates (if any) to the NMFS-approved Wildlife Management Plan(s) or the ice-road BMPs; and

+(vi) Reports should be able to be queried for information.

-NMFS not later than 90 days following expiration of these regulations and LOA.
+(3) Hilcorp must submit a final 5-year comprehensive summary report to NMFS not later than 90 days following the expiration of this subpart and LOA.